 These situations only become problematic when we apply generalised expectations about how labour should be to an individual woman, baby and situation.
 The solution is often to augment labour with syntocinon – increasing the risk of fetal distress and increasing pain ie. creating a problem.
 Another solution is to encourage the woman to get into various positions to assist with rotation.
-However, the use of prescribed positions to ‘fix’ an OP position is not supported by research (Desbriere et al. 2012).
+However, the use of prescribed positions to ‘fix’ an OP position is not supported by research (Desbriere et al. 2012; Science & Sensibility).

-Again, it is not the different experience of pain that’s the problem, but the management of the situation.
-Women with an OP position are more likely to opt for (or be pursuaded to have) an epidural.
-Not surprisingly, when they are led to believe their labour will be more painful.
-In addition, they are likely to end up with a syntocinon drip (see above) which further increases pain, and increases the chance that an epidural will be needed.
-Once an epidural analgesia is inserted the ability of the baby to rotate into an OA position is reduced (Lieberman et al. 2005).
-The women is unable to instinctively move her body and work with her baby to rotate him.
-In addition the pelvic floor is anaesthetised and loses it’s tone, taking away the resistance that assists rotation.
+Women with an OP baby are more likely to opt for (or be pursuaded to have) an epidural.
+This is not surprising, considering they are led to believe their labour will be more painful.
+They are also more likely to be subjected to interventions that increase pain and risk.
+For, example, a woman with an OP baby is less likely to meet prescribed progress timeframes, and therefore, have her labour induced or augmented by ARM and/or syntocinon (pitocin).
+An ARM reduces the fluid surrounding the baby, making rotation more difficult, and increases pain.
+Syntocinon increases the risk for mother and baby in many ways, and increases pain.
+These interventions further increase the chance that an epidural will be needed.
+Once an epidural is inserted, the ability of the baby to rotate into an OA position is reduced (Lieberman et al. 2005).
+The woman is unable to instinctively move her body and work with her baby to rotate him.
+In addition, the pelvic floor is anaesthetised and loses it’s tone, taking away the resistance that assists rotation.

 Early urge to push

 As the OP baby descends through the pelvis the back of his head puts pressure on nerves creating an urge to push.
-This pushing may be the body’s way of helping the baby to rotate by increasing downward pressure onto the cervix and pelvic floor.
+This pushing may be the body’s way of helping the baby to rotate by increasing downward pressure onto the cervix and pelvic floor – the baby is able to pivot against this tension.
 However, this urge to push is managed as a problem, and the result is often an epidural.
 See this post about pushing before full dilatation of the cervix.

 We need to stop defining OP as a problem or a ‘malposition’.
 It is a common variation to the more common OA position, and the OP baby is probably in that position for a good reason.
 When caring for a woman with an OP baby: